 The Dao De Jing has captivated thinkers for thousands of years.
 Now, Ken Liu’s accessible prose makes it accessible to scholars and neophytes alike.

-For now, Laozi’s Dao De Jing: A Plain Translation is available exclusively from Audible in a beautiful narration by the wonderful BD Wong, enhanced with original music by Xinyan Li.
-(There may be plans for a print version, but not for a while.)
+Audible has also published the audio version as Dao De Jing: A Plain Translation with a beautiful narration by the wonderful BD Wong, enhanced with original music by Xinyan Li.

 Publication date: May 4, 2023.